 Where to Eat in the Park

-- The dining room at Bryce Canyon Lodge is open seasonly.
-Chicken tenders off the kids’ menu is $9.
+- The dining room at Bryce Canyon Lodge is open seasonally.
+Chicken tenders area available from the kids’ menu.

 - The General Store serves grab-and-go items such as pizza, soup, sandwiches, and ice cream.

-- Valhalla Pizzera & Coffee Shop offers pizza, saldas, pastries, and coffee.
+- Valhalla Pizzera & Coffee Shop offers pizza, salads, pastries, and coffee.

 Where to Stay

 Although Bryce Canyon offers lodging inside the park, none of the rooms accommodate big families.
 View our list of nearby Bryce Canyon big family friendly hotels.

 Inside the Park – North and Sunset Campgrounds